sysdiglabs/secure-inline-scan/README.md

         the credentials in the config file located at /config/auth.json will be used (so you can mount a docker config.json file, for example).
         Alternatively, you can provide authentication credentials with:
-        -u username:password  Authenticate using this Bearer <Token>
+        --registry-auth-basic username:password  Authenticate using this Bearer <Token>
-        -b <TOKEN>            Authenticate using this Bearer <Token>
+        --registry-auth-token <TOKEN>            Authenticate using this Bearer <Token>
+        --registry-auth-file  <PATH>             Path to file with registry credentials, default /config/auth.json

         == TLS OPTIONS ==

         -n                    Skip TLS certificate validation when pulling image

+    --storage-type <SOURCE-TYPE>

+        Where <SOURCE-TYPE> can be one of:

-    -D         Get the image from the Docker daemon.
+        docker-daemon   Get the image from the Docker daemon.
-               Requires /var/run/docker.sock to be mounted in the container -C         Get the image from containers-storage (CRI-O and others).
+                        Requires /var/run/docker.sock to be mounted in the container cri-o           Get the image from containers-storage (CRI-O and others).
                         Requires mounting /etc/containers/storage.conf and /var/lib/containers
-    -T <PATH>  Image is provided as a Docker .tar file (from docker save).
+        docker-archive  Image is provided as a Docker .tar file (from docker save).
-                Tarfile nust be mounted in <PATH> inside the container -O <PATH>  Image is provided as a OCI image tar file.
+                        Tarfile must be mounted inside the container and path set with --storage-path oci-archive     Image is provided as a OCI image tar file.
-               Tarfile must be mounted in <PATH> inside the container -U <PATH>  Image is provided as a OCI image, untared.
+                        Tarfile must be mounted inside the container and path set with --storage-path oci-dir         Image is provided as a OCI image, untared.
-               The directory must be mounted as <PATH> inside the container
+                        The directory must be mounted inside the container and path set with --storage-path

     == EXIT CODES ==